 In September 2019 YouTube announced to end Youtube Leanback TV (a web interface which could simple be opened in any browser via youtube.com/tv).

-But it still exists and can be used with a simple workaround I found on reddit.
+But it still exists and can be used with a quick workaround I found on reddit.
 Simple install the Firefox Addon User Agent Switcher and add the following line in userAgent:

 When browsing to youtube.com/tv you should get the Leanback interface in which you can easily navigate via keyboard.
 Now just press F11 to go in full screen mode.